|Olive Oil||2 cups|

 |Red Pepper Flakes||1/2 teaspoon|

-A few notes on making my Abbate family style Italian marinara sauce:
+A few notes on making my own Abbate family-style Italian marinara sauce:

 They’re a particular variety of plum tomatoes grown in Italy near Naples.
 The sweetness of this tomato is well suited for sauce.